 The war in Ukraine and the consequent influx of refugees into Lithuania mobilised not only the governmental and non-governmental sector but also the cultural sector.
 The concern of the Lithuanian Library for the Blind (LAB), which provides services to everyone with special reading needs, became the realisation that among the Ukrainians arriving in Lithuania, most of whom were women and children, there may be blind and partially sighted people, as well as children suffering from dyslexia.

 “We didn’t have books in Braille or audiobooks in Ukrainian,” Dalia Balčytytė, head of the Information Resources Department at LAB, remembers the intense beginning of spring.
 “We store audio and other accessible-format publications in the virtual library ELVIS (elvislab.lt) and can get them in any Western European language, but to people feeling the war, we wanted to offer something closer to their hearts.
-We contacted Oksana Potymko, the head of the Lviv branch of the Assembly of Persons with Disabilities of Ukraine, with whom we have been friends for many years.”
+We contacted Oksana Potymko, the head of the Lviv branch of Ukrainian Union of the Disabled (USI), with whom we have been friends for many years.”

 Oksana, who herself is blind, understood the problem at hand very quickly.
 Within a few weeks, 100 publications in Ukrainian written in Braille reached Lithuania, and the virtual library ELVIS was enriched by as many as 200 Ukrainian audiobooks for children and teenagers.

 State-of-the-arts, universal-design books born in Lviv